MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-remote-networks.md

 ---
 # Manage remote networks

-Remote networks connect your users in remote locations to Global Secure Access (preview).
+Remote networks connect your users in remote locations to Global Secure Access.
 Adding, updating, and removing remote networks from your environment are likely common tasks for many organizations.

 This article explains how to manage your existing remote networks for Global Secure Access.

 ## Prerequisites

 - A **Global Secure Access Administrator** role in Microsoft Entra ID.
-- The preview requires a Microsoft Entra ID P1 license.
+- The product requires licensing.
+For details, see the licensing section of [What is Global Secure Access](overview-what-is-global-secure-access.md).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
 - To use the Microsoft traffic forwarding profile, a Microsoft 365 E3 license is recommended.

 ### Known limitations